Fixed odds betting is one of the most prominent types of sports wagering globally.

 This means that when wagering on the moneyline, you are betting on a team winning a game outright.
 The odds attached to a team indicate how likely they are to win.
 In the above example, the Bills are tipped to win, so they have more favorable moneyline odds.

 There is no need for a point spread to determine which team is likely to win.
 If there is a (-) symbol attached to one team and the other has a (+) symbol, the team with the negative symbol is the favorite to win the game.

 Using the above example, you would need to wager $308 on the Bills just to get $100 back.
 However, betting $100 on the Broncos would mean you get $245 in return.
 There is a possibility that both teams could have a negative symbol next to them in individual games.
 This means bookmakers feel neither team is heavily favored to win; however, most of the time, one team will have slightly better odds.

 Moneyline odds of +300 is the same as seeing fractional odds of 3/1.
 On the other hand, if you see a moneyline of -300, it is the same as 1/3 odds.

-Fixed odds betting is very popular, especially in sports such as football.
+Fixed odds betting is very popular, especially in sports such as football, which is in our opinion, the best sport to bet on.
 There are numerous free tips and strategies a bettor could use to try and reduce the risk and increase the chances of a higher return.
 Additionally, fixed odds betting is fun and can be an entertaining way to approach your favorite sports and add excitement while you wait on the outcome of a game.
 Fixed odds betting is less complicated than decimal odds, which is another big plus.